Color Block

 Text

 As parents, we want the best possible care for our children.
-The pediatricians at The Polyclinic are some of the most expert children’s specialists in the area.
+The pediatricians at Optum are some of the most expert children’s specialists in the area.
 They're committed to providing the highest level of care for your child.

 Everything we do is designed with children in mind, from our inviting setting to our focus on helping every child be as healthy as possible.
 If your child ever needs specialty care, we’ll refer you to the right provider and coordinate all care.